New challenge for the Powell Fed: A strengthening economy

 The economy's outlook has improved significantly since the Fed's policymaking committee last met in late January.
 Job gains accelerated in February, sales at retail stores jumped after $600 relief checks were distributed at the start of the year and Biden signed his economic relief package into law last week.

 The stronger outlook has sent the yield on the 10-year Treasury note climbing as investors have dumped bonds, which are typically safe-haven investments during downturns.
 The yield on the 10-year reached 1.62% in afternoon trading Friday; it had been below 1% at the end of last year.
-The rise in the 10-year yield in recent weeks “caught my attention," Powell acknowledged last week.
+The rise in the 10-year yield in recent weeks “caught my attention," Powell acknowledged earlier this month.

 In anticipation of faster growth and inflation, investors have priced in at least three Fed rate hikes by 2023 — a much earlier lift-off than the Fed itself has forecast.
 In December, the central bank's policymakers collectively projected that they wouldn't begin raising rates until at least 2024.